kaappiyan/Maximum-Probability-Momentum-Trading-System/README.md

 ## Project description

-MPTS is a prototype trading-tool that combines rule-based technical indicators, fundamental sanity checks, and a composite scoring engine to identify high-probability momentum candidates in NIFTY segments.
+MPTS is a prototype trading-tool that combines rule-based technical indicators, fundamental sanity checks, and a composite scoring engine to identify high-probability momentum candidates.
 It supports:
-- Constituents fetching (NSE API / CSV / fallback sources),
 - Uploading local snapshots,
 - Single-ticker search (chart, score, backtest),
-- Segment scanning for Top N candidates,
+- Segment scanning for Top N candidates
-- Simple serial backtesting with stop/target logic.

 This tool is intended as a research/prototyping platform — not production trading software.